 Materialise doesn’t only contribute to sustainable development by leveraging the power of our people and our products to reduce the impact that 3D printing has on the planet.
-We also put an effort to partner with organizations that go above and beyond to provide a better future to those in need.
+We also put an effort into partnering with organizations that go above and beyond to provide a better future to those in need.
 That is why when Maggie Program proposed a partnership, we couldn't be happier to be a part of this great initiative.

-Peter Leys, Executive Chairman at Materialise explains how this partnership showcases Materialise's commitment to shaping a better future through our technology and expertise : "When they came to us with a call for help for a technical challenge, we immediately said yes.
+Peter Leys, Executive Chairman at Materialise explains how this partnership showcases Materialise's commitment to shaping a better future through our technology and expertise: "When they came to us with a call for help for a technical challenge, we immediately said yes.
 Materialise manufactured the connectors they needed in a fast, reliable, and sustainable way using Bluesint PA 12, a brand-new, sustainable material that we recently launched."

-The Maggie Program team was among the beta-testers of Bluesint PA 12.
-With this technology, powder from laser sintering that would typically be wasted can get a second life to make brand new parts.
+The Maggie Program team was among the beta testers of Bluesint PA 12.
+With this technology, powder from laser sintering that would typically be wasted can get a second life to make brand-new parts.
 What does that mean in practice, you might ask?
 Well, it means that by using Bluesint PA 12 to print its 64 parts instead of using non-recycled powder, the Maggie Program reduced its CO2 emissions by 48 kg per Maggie Shelter.
 That is the same amount of CO2 that four trees can absorb over an entire year.